gorgexec/MvvmCore/README.md

 ```

 #### Activity result handlers
 What if its necessary to process `onActivityResult` callback by a `ViewModel`?
-MvvmCore lets to achieve that with no code bloated the `Activity` itself by simply implementing `IActivityResultHandler`:
+MvvmCore allows that by simply implementing `IActivityResultHandler` with no code bloated the `Activity` itself :

 ```java
 @ActivityResultHandler(100)